Intro

 There are ten different hand rankings in Stud poker, and we’ve listed them below in descending order from best to worst:

-• Royal Flush– The cards T, J, Q, K, and A, all of the same suit.
+• Royal Flush – The cards T, J, Q, K, and A, all of the same suit.
 (AhKhQhJhTh)

-• Straight Flush– Any five cards in order, all of the same suit (5c6c7c8c9c)
+• Straight Flush – Any five cards in order, all of the same suit (5c6c7c8c9c)

-• 4 of a Kind– Four cards of the same rank (AcAdAhAsKc)
+• 4 of a Kind – Four cards of the same rank (AcAdAhAsKc)

-• Full House– Three cards of the same rank with two other cards of the same rank (QcQhQs9s9h)
+• Full House – Three cards of the same rank with two other cards of the same rank (QcQhQs9s9h)

 • Flush – Any five cards of the same suit (QhTh7h5h2h)

-• Straight– Five cards in order but of different suits (3c4s5h6h7c)
+• Straight – Five cards in order but of different suits (3c4s5h6h7c)

-• Three of a kind– Three cards of the same rank (JhJcJs9c2c)
+• Three of a Kind– Three cards of the same rank (JhJcJs9c2c)

 • Two Pair– Two sets of two different cards of the same rank (AcAsKcKh7s)

-• One pair– Two cards of the same rank (JcJhAc9s6h)
+• One Pair– Two cards of the same rank (JcJhAc9s6h)

-• High card – No cards of the same rank (AcJh8s6c4h)
+• High Card – No cards of the same rank (AcJh8s6c4h)

 Some of you may have noticed that all of the examples use five cards, even if the hand itself doesn’t require five cards to be made.
 This is because if two or more players have a hand of the same ranking, the secondary cards are used to determine a winner.
 Let’s look at an example.